analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-01-22-reinforce.md

 ## What is Reinforcement Learning?
 In machine learning, there are three types of learning tasks:
-- Supervised learning (given a set of annotated data, learn to predict types of new data)
+- Supervised learning (given a set of annotated input, learn to predict output)
 - Unsupervised learning (discover a good representation of the input)
 - Reinforcement learning (learn to select actions that maximize reward)

 In supervised & unsupervised learning, the object being learned is data - for example text, speech, or images.
 In *reinforcement learning* (RL), what is learned are *processes*, using a *reward* function to determie the optimal actions.

 ## The CartPole example
 ![CartPole](/src/images/cartpole.png)